-A76.
+A88.
 There is unlikely to be an established risk assessment process in a small entity.
 In such cases, it is likely that management will identify risks through direct personal involvement in the business.
 Irrespective of the circumstances, however, inquiry about identified risks and how they are addressed by management is still necessary.

-Components of Internal Control-The Information System, Including the Related Business Processes, Relevant to Financial Reporting, and Communication
+Components of Internal Control-The Information System, Including Related Business Processes, Relevant to Financial Reporting, and Communication includes the accounting system, consists of the procedures and records designed and established to: